How to defend a challenge to your IP

 Respond to a third party request for examination of your design

-If a third party has requested to have your design examined, we'll notify you and invite you to pay half of the examination fee.
+If a third party has requested to have your design examined or re-examined, we'll notify you and invite you to pay half of the examination fee.

 You'll have 2 months to pay your half of the fees.
 If you don't pay in this time, the registration of your design will cease.
 Any certificate of examination that we have previously issued will also be revoked.